 Facebook Pixel Dynamic Events

-Dynamic events are event that will activate based on a specific action taken by your visitors on your site.
+Dynamic events are an event that will activate based on a specific action taken by your visitors on your site.
 For example, you could trigger the “Add to Cart” Standard Event when someone clicks on your buy now button.

 Or, you could trigger a Custom Event called “Prospect” if someone spends more than 60 seconds on a landing page.